mctinker/Map-Tasker/README.md

  See below for runtime options.

-If running from the sourced github zip file, then do the following to run the program:
+If running from the sourced GITHUB zip file, then do the following to run the program:

      `pip install -r requirements.txt`   ...one time only, to first install the prerequisites `python main.py (runtime options...se below)`   ...to run Map-Tasker